 Most of us will have accepted this as a fact of life and even enjoyed the sound of glugging.
 Since you are here and read this, I assume, you are inquisitive enough to want to know why.

 I drew a stylised bottle (a hermetically sealed container, diagram 1) with its opening sitting on a liquid surface.
-Some of you may have performed this experiment when you fill a bottle under water and pull it up with the opening remaining under the water surface.
+Some of you may have performed this experiment when you fill a bottle through holding it under water and pull it up with the opening remaining under the water surface.
+You are amazed that the water doesn’t run out.
 It’s otherwise known as the birdbath.
-If not, try it, but I suggest you use water, why waste the good stuff.
+If you have not, try it, but I suggest you use water, why waste the good stuff.

 Gravity and the volume of water cause its weight and the force Fwater, which causes the water to flow out of the bottle.
 Simultaneously the pressure Pvacuum of the volume of air above the water reduces below that of the surrounding air Pair.
 This pressure difference results in the force Fvacuum, and when it’s equal to the force Fwater, the water stops running out.

 This is a stable situation, which only changes when circumstances change.

 Let’s do this.
 When lifting the bottle upwards for a small amount, the air-pressure difference sucks in one or several bubbles of air into the bottle.
 Therefore, the vacuum lessens and so does its resulting force Fvacuum.
 Subsequently, a certain amount of water runs out and the vacuum increases until Fvacuum is again strong enough to counteract the force Fwater created by the column of water.

 The above-mentioned change of circumstances in regards to a birdbath can be induced when we ask a chicken to drink some water, or when the writer begins to write and use up the ink stored in the feed.